csdms/babelizer/docs/source/example.rst

 we'll use :term:`conda`.
 We'll also use :term:`git` to obtain the model source code.

-This is a somewhat long example.
-To break it up,
-here are the steps we'll take:
+Here are the steps we'll take to complete this example:

 #.
 Create a :term:`conda environment` that includes software to compile the
    model and wrap it with the *babelizer*
 #.
 Clone the `bmi-example-c`_ repository from GitHub and build the
    *heat* model from source
 #.
 Create a *babelizer* input file describing the *heat* model
 #.
-Run the *babelizer* to generate Python bindings, then build the bindings
+Run the *babelizer* to generate a Python package, then build and install the package
 #.
 Show the *heat* model running in Python through *pymt*

 Before we begin,